prateepgedupudi/prateepgedupudi.github.io/_posts/2015-10-30-Hadoop-Single-Node-Setup-And-Simple-Use-Case.markdown

 header-img: "img/post-bg-HadoopSNS.jpg"
 ---

 <p>In below video I showed how to set up and run hadoop quickly in less than 10 min.
-By using wget I will download index.html file from prateep.info.
+By using wget I will download index.html file from prateepgedupudi.github.io.
 Index.html as a input I will run Grep class from hadoop-examples.xxx.jar to count occurrences of prateep.</p>

 <p>For development single node setup is enough.
 This is very useful for debugging.
 Further reading follow the exactly mentioned order while reading:
 1. First chapter in Hadoop In Action (Book)